zephyrproject-rtos/zephyr/doc/contribute/coding_guidelines/index.rst

 interfaces", from the ISO/IEC 9899:2011 standard, also known as C11, unless exempted by this rule.

-The "Zephyr codebase" in this context refers to all source code files committed to the `main Zephyr repository`_, except the Zephyr kernel as defined by the :ref:`coding_guideline_libc_usage_restrictions_in_zephyr_kernel`.
+The "Zephyr codebase" in this context refers to all embedded source code files committed to the `main Zephyr repository`_, except the Zephyr kernel as defined by the :ref:`coding_guideline_libc_usage_restrictions_in_zephyr_kernel`.
+With embedded source code we refer to code which is meant to be executed in embedded targets, and therefore excludes host tooling, and code specific for the :ref:`native <boards_posix>` test targets.

 The following non-ISO 9899:2011, hereinafter referred to as non-standard, functions and macros are exempt from this rule and allowed to be used in the